-An Ordering Aid is an application that assists the Consumer to discover the cost of and order AIPs of interest.
-The Ordering Aids also allow users to specify transformations to be applied to the AIPs prior to dissemination.
+An Ordering Aid is any Access Aid that assists the Consumer to discover the cost of and to order information from AIPs of interest.
+The Ordering Aids may also allow users to specify transformations to be applied to the information in the AIPs prior to dissemination.
 These transformations can include Data Object transformations such as subsetting, subsampling or format transformations.
-The transformations can also involve modifying the PDI in the AIP prior to dissemination.
+The transformations can also involve modifying the PDI obtained from the AIPs prior to dissemination.